AndrewJBateman/angular-material-api/README.md

 * Install dependencies using `npm i`
 * `npm prune` to remove unused npm modules
 * `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-* `ng build --prod` to build the project with PWA.
+* `npm run build` to build the project with PWA.
 The build artifacts will be stored in the `dist/angular-material-api` directory.
 * Add `defer` to `dist/angular-material-api/index.html` to make loading of styles asynchronous, e.g. `<link rel="stylesheet" href="styles.d6d9df648b6debafe22a.css" defer>`
 * `npm i -g http-server` to globally install a http server to run the PWA with service workers
-* `http-server -p 8080 -c-1 dist/angular-material-api` to view on a dev server
+* `http-server -p 8080 -c-1 dist/angular-material-api/browser` then open either link to view on a dev server
 * `ng update` to update Angular

 ## :computer: Code Examples